Anxiety

 Anxiety is a common mental health condition that involves persistent worry or fear, affecting daily life and well-being.
 It's essential to recognize its symptoms and seek supportive treatment options, as it can impact anyone, including men, leading to both emotional and physical health challenges.

-- 🤔 Why do I feel anxious about making decisions?
+- 😟 Why do I feel anxious after drinking alcohol?

 - 🥗 How does diet impact anxiety levels?